RoboCupAtHomeJP/AtHome2025/rules/OPL/gpsr_en.md

 - **Main Goal**: Execute 3 commands requested by the operator.

-- **Optional Goals**: Understand a command given by a non-expert operator.
+- **Optional Goals**: Understand a command given by a default operator.

 ## Focus